mvolkmann/blog/src/htmx.md

 the returned HTML replaces an existing DOM element or is inserted relative to an existing DOM element.

+Interest in HTMX exploded in 2023 after YouTube videos from ThePrimeagen and Fireship were released.
+See {% aTargetBlank "https://www.youtube.com/watch?v=zjHHIqI9lUY", "HTMX" %} and
+{% aTargetBlank "https://www.youtube.com/watch?v=r-GSGH2RxJs", "HTMX in 100 seconds" %}.

 The fact that all HTML rendered by HTMX applications is either static or server rendered makes it great for SEO.